1998shubhamkumar/Rest_API_and_Database/README.md

 # Rest_API_and_Database
-create a rest api and connect it to the sqlite 3 database and uses potman to test the api alll the things is done using python and in the visual studio
+create a rest api and connect it to the sqlite 3 database and uses postman to test the api alll the things is done using python and in the visual studio